 A man came to the Prophet and said, ‘O Messenger of God!
 Who among the people is the most worthy of my good companionship?
 The Prophet (PBUH) said: Your mother.
 The man said, ‘Then who?’
 The Prophet said: Then your mother.
 The man further asked, ‘Then who?’
 The Prophet said: Then your mother.
 The man asked again, ‘Then who?’
 The Prophet said: Then your father.
 (Bukhari, Muslim) Source: The Importance of Mother in Islam.

 I read in ancient Islamic text that Ayesha, the wife of Prophet Mohammad (peace be upon him) was a scholar.
-She taught many men and thus the men who came from her circle were more versed in managing women.
+She taught many men, which means that the men who came from her circle were more versed in working with women.
 They had the opportunity to learn from her and observe how she behaves and reacts.
 They must have also noticed what kind of attitude made her angry or happy.
-Because they were learning from her, they couldn’t have just started questioning her without questioning themselves or without asking more questions.
+Because they were learning from her, they couldn’t have just started questioning her without questioning themselves first or without asking more questions.
 That is how they promoted her within their society and protected the women.
 I must comment that I have met some Muslim and Christian men; and, I have realized that only a small number of these men have an idea about how to really integrate women without making them feel ashamed of anything they are lacking.

 Saying all this, I definitely thank all the men who are trying to help me out one way or another.
-Make sure to share this post with your friends or family members because this is a very challenging topic; and, its not only hurting the women but also dismantling the structure and progress of religious places like Churches and Masjids.
-For example, I have been able to stop many bullies without training or with really less training.
-I once took a young confused women and fed and counseled her until she started kicking like a martial artist.
-How am I doing this?
-Shouldn’t the men be wondering how she is accomplishing all this?
-Shouldn’t they focus more on success cases like mine to read the rest of the women and use their skills to protect the societies and households?
+Make sure to share this post with your friends or family members because this is a very challenging topic; and, this issue is not only hurting the women but also dismantling the structure and progress of religious places like Churches and Masjids.
+Men can learn a lot from women; and, they should be doing exactly that, as humbly as possible.
 Read “Lucid Dreams Suggest That Women Should Be Leaders In Peacebuilding” to see why I think women should be paid really well for all their services including peacebuilding.

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.